 Summary

-In this tutorial, we built a Matterport sales tool using SuperViz for real-time collaboration.
-We configured a React application to handle 3D space navigation and video conferencing, enabling multiple users to engage in a collaborative sales presentation seamlessly.
-This setup can be extended and customized to fit various scenarios where real-time collaboration on 3D spaces is required.
+In this tutorial, we integrated Matterport with SuperViz to create a powerful sales tool.
+We configured a React application to handle 3D presence and video conferencing within a Matterport environment, enabling multiple users to navigate and interact in a 3D space together.
+This setup can be extended and customized to fit various scenarios where collaborative 3D exploration is required.

 Feel free to explore the full code and further examples in the GitHub repository for more details.